Skip to main content

 Open

 DOD concurred with our recommendation.
-As of April 2023, OSD officials stated that the Department is still in the process of conducting a comprehensive review of the entire DOD MWR program that will encompass a review of the MWR funding targets.
+As of May 2024, OSD officials stated that the Department conducted a comprehensive review of the entire DOD MWR program including a review of the MWR funding targets which was completed in January 2020.
 OSD officials stated that OSD, in conjunction with the Military Departments have been engaged over the last three years to complete this review.
 OSD officials said that once this review is complete, DOD Instruction 1015.10 and DOD Instruction 1015.15 will be updated with the new policy.
-OSD officials estimate completing this by May 1, 2024.
+OSD officials estimate issuing these policies in March 2025.

 Department of Defense The Secretary of Defense should ensure that the USD(P&R), in consultation with the Secretaries of the military departments, develop measurable goals for its MWR programs' performance measures to determine the programs' cost-effectiveness.
 (Recommendation 2)